Advanced Options / Configuration

 Token Management

 By default, K3s uses a single static token for both servers and agents.
-This token cannot be changed once the cluster has been created.
+With care, this token can be rotated once the cluster has been created.

 style join tokens that expire automatically.